The Language Barrier in China

 Getting your Driving Licence

 In many countries, you are allowed to drive on a foreign driving licence, but this is not acceptable in China.
 Even an International Driving Permit is not recognised by Chinese authorities.
 Instead drivers living in China must apply for a regular Chinese licence, or a temporary local driving permit if you’re only there for less than three months.
-To apply for a Chinese drivers licence, you will need to provide the Department of Motor Vehicle Administration with:
+To apply for a Chinese drivers licence, you will need to provide the following:

 - Your passport